Akhil-peram/python/README.md

        print(name + space + nums + symbols + pc)
        print(name +" "+ space+" "+ nums +" "+ symbols +" "+ pc)
        print("Hello"+","+"Everyone")
-- Let's talk more abou strings , strings have the godly power and string methods are weapons
+- Let's talk more about strings , strings have the godly power and string methods are weapons
 - Every variable is an object in python , hence they have methods like

                               name='Naruto uzumazki'